November 18, 2021 2 min read

 In 2014 findings appeared in the journal Pediatrics.63 children – ages 5 to 16 – slept with either a weighted blanket or a non-weighted, look-alike blanket for 12 to 16 weeks.
 After this first phase, the two groups switched blankets and used the other blanket for approximately two weeks.
 It showed that sleep did not improve significantly for either group.
 However most of the children and parents reported preferring the weighted blanket.

-The weight of the blanket for adults should be around 15 to 30 pounds.
+The weight of the blanket for adults should be around as light as 10 lbs up to about 20 lbs for a twin sized blanket.
+You want 10% of your ideal body weight for the weight, you can add 1-2 lbs for added pressure.
+For couples you can order up to a 25 lb blanket in a full, queen or king size.
+People who are big and tall can do a full size at up to 20 lbs.
 Seeking the guidance of a doctor or occupational therapist is a good idea.
 Those suffering from respiratory, circulatory and other conditions should not use a weighted blanket.